-104 P a g e
+104 P a g e Section 6- Public Comment

-Section of Fublic Comment

-Section 6- Public Comment

-Notice of the public comment period will be posted and sent to Santa Cruz County One Stop Center Partners, Chamber of Commerce, Non-Profit Organizations, and stakeholders after review.
-Copies of the Local Plan will also be made available at:
+Notice of the public comment period was posted for two weeks in and sent to Santa Cruz County One Stop Center Partners, Chamber of Commerce, Non-Profit Organizations, and stakeholders.
+Copies of the Local Plan were made available at:

-- The One Stop Center - SCC WDB Web Site
+- The One Stop Center

+- SCC WDB Web Site

+- DES Web Site, and

+- WAC Web Site

-A public comment period will be provided to afford listed entities and key stakeholders an opportunity to provide comments, suggestions, and recommendations for consideration.
+A public comment period was provided from November 6, 2024 to November 15, 2024 to afford listed entities and key stakeholders and opportunity to provide comments, suggestions and recommendations for consideration.
 A final copy of the approved Local Plan will be forwarded to the CLEO for approval and submittal to the State of Arizona.
 Once approved the Local Plan will be posted on the SCC LWDB Web Site.